Your guide to YUL Montréal-Trudeau International Airport

-Located a mere 20-minute drive from downtown Montréal, Montréal-Trudeau International Airport (YUL) is one of Canada’s most important transportation hubs, with year-round, non-stop service to nearly 150 destinations across Africa, Asia, Europe, North and South America.
+Located a mere 12 miles (20 kilometers) from downtown Montréal, YUL Montréal-Trudeau International Airport is one of Canada’s most important transportation hubs, with year-round, non-stop service to nearly 150 destinations across Africa, Asia, Europe, North and South America.
 YUL recently renewed its prestigious 4-Star Skytrax World Airport Star Rating and received two other prizes at the 2025 World Airport Awards, ensuring it provides its 22.4 million annual passengers with top notch service.
 Learn how to navigate it like a pro.

 Plan your trip to YUL